Introducing our international community of corporate, institutional and media partners.

 The Barcelona Metropolitan Area (AMB) is the public administration of the metropolitan area of Barcelona, which occupies 636 km² and encompasses 36 municipalities with more than 3.2 million inhabitants.
 The metropolitan area is a territorial, social, demographic, economic and cultural entity formed during the last century as a product of the growth and connection of urban systems around the city of Barcelona.
 This is the largest metropolitan conurbation in the western Mediterranean, which generates half of the GDP in Catalonia.
 The new public metropolitan administration replaces the three entities existing until 2011: Union of Municipalities of the Metropolitan Area of Barcelona, Environmental Agency and Transport Metropolitan Agency.
 This new AMB rationalises and simplifies the metropolitan governance by creating a single administration.

-EUROCITIES is the network of major European cities, with over 140 members across 39 countries, representing more than 130 million people.
+EUROCITIES is the network of major European cities, with over 200 of Europe’s largest cities to improve the lives of over 130 million residents across 38 countries.
 We work in all areas of interest for cities, from culture to mobility, environment to social affairs, economic development to smart cities.
-We facilitate learning experiences between cities, and represent cities’ interests towards the European Union.
+We facilitate learning experiences between cities and represent cities’ interests towards the European Union.
 EUROCITIES is committed to working towards a common vision of a democratic, sustainable future in which all citizens can enjoy a good quality of life.

 The effects of rapid urban growth combined with the impact of climate change are creating new challenges for cities, which require better usage of information.
 To manage these challenges and deliver better urban services, cities need to better leverage technology, people and processes.
 IDB works to improve lives in Latin America and the Caribbean through financial and technical support for countries working to reduce poverty and inequality.
 It helps improve health and education, and advance infrastructure.
 As the leading source of development financing for Latin America and the Caribbean, it conducts extensive research; provide loans, grants, and technical assistance.
 We are committed to achieving measurable results and the highest standards of increased integrity, transparency, accountability and sustainability.